 As you read this, you may now be realizing that you do offer fringe benefits already.
 Maybe the soda machine in the break room is free of charge, maybe you treat everyone to lunch once a month, or maybe your business even lets employees use their laptops for personal use.
 All of these things are considered fringe benefits.

 If you aren’t offering fringe benefits, you might want to consider setting aside a monthly budget for them of a few hundred dollars.
+Doing so can actually help your bottom line.
 We have some fringe benefit ideas in our employee recognition article; some other ideas include:

 - A fancy office coffeemaker that makes lattes and espresso (so people don’t have to run out)